CPA Exam timeline and preparation

 PRO TIP: Account for the unexpected

-When you’ve determined your exam schedule, use your Prometric portal to find the most convenient testing center and schedule your exam.
+When you’ve determined your CPA Exam schedule, use your Prometric portal to find the most convenient testing center and schedule your exam.
 Once you complete a section, you can visit the AICPA Score Release Dates page to find out your results.

 Taking the exam